-Of the change of form, or of fabricating Industry, comprising Agriculture.
+Of the change of form, or of manufacturing Industry, comprising Agriculture.

-In every species of iudustry there are three things: theory, application and execution.
-Hence three kinds of labourers; the man of science, the undertaker, and the workman,
+In every species of industry there are three things: theory, application and execution.

+Hence three kinds of labourers; the man of science, the entrepreneur, and the workman.

-All are obliged to expend more or less before they can receive, and especially the undertaker.
+All are obliged to expend more or less before they can receive, and especially the entrepreneur.

 These advances are furnished by anterior economies, and are called capitals.

-The man of science and the workman are regularly compensated by the undertaker; but he has no benefit but in proportion to the success of his fabrication.
+The man of science and the workman are regularly compensated by the entrepreneur; but he has no benefit but in proportion to the success of his manufacturing.